-The role of SQP provider under the NQMS is currently carried out on behalf of the Land Forum by SiLC (The Specialist in Land Condition Register).
+The role of SQP provider under the NQMS is currently carried out on behalf of the NBF by SiLC (The Specialist in Land Condition Register).

-The SQP provider will offer relevant induction training to prospective SQPs, carry out the examination and assessment process and maintain an up to date register of SQPs on behalf of the scheme administrator.
+The SQP provider will offer relevant induction training to prospective SQPs, carry out the examination and assessment process and maintain an up to date register of SQPs on behalf of the Scheme Administrator.
+In the case of SiLC as SQP Provider, this is a combined SiLC and SQP examination and assessment process.
+Being chartered by a relevant professional body is a pre-requisite of both SiLC and SQP.